-Are you new to distance learning?
-Does it feel like these changes are throwing you for a loop?
+Are you new to digital learning?
+Does it feel like these techy changes are throwing you for a loop?
 Could you be looking for tips for using Google Classroom?

 I’m going to introduce Google Classroom to you throughout this blog post.
 I am hoping to give you a deeper understanding of how to use Google Classroom to share PDFs with your students and even share digital resources made specifically for Google Slides and Forms!